nevefields/MAED-Projects/README.md

 ## How to Contribute
 To contribute a new project or update an existing one:
-1. Create a folder under `/MAED-Projects/` with the country name (e.g., `Viet Nam/`).
+1. Click on ‘Fork’
+2. Click on the link that appears as ‘[user name]/MAED-Projects’
+3. Click on ‘Add File’
+4. Click on ‘Create New File’
+5. Name new folder ‘[name]/’
-2. Add a `README.md` inside the folder, describing the included MAED files and the associated publication.
+6. Create a README inside the folder, describing the included MAED zip files and the associated publication.
+7. Click ‘Commit Changes’
+8. Add commit message and description
+9. Click ‘Commit Changes’
-3. Include a `metadata.json` with key details such as:
+10. Create a metadata.json with key details such as:
 - Country and sector
-   - File version (`file_version`)
+- File version (file_version)
-   - MAED version (`maed_version`)
+- MAED version (maed_version)
 - Time period
 - Authors/contributors
 - Link to peer-reviewed or government publication
 - License
-4. Upload MAED files in an organized folder structure.
-5. Include project name and brief description under the Projects list below.
-6. Submit a pull request.
+11. Upload zip and any other relevant files (Add File > Upload files)
+12. Click ‘Contribute’
+13. Click ‘Open Pull Request’
+14. Add a title and description
+15. Click ‘Create Pull Request’
+16. Editor will review and approve pull request, once this has happened your content will be available on the main repository.
+If you want to make any edits to your files, please follow the same steps as before.

 ## Projects
 The following projects have been puiblished so far: